AMATEUR RADIO STATION

 About ham radio station ZL4KF

 The “shack”, is part of the office for Webdesign Matters combined with a semi-mancave.
 The ham radio equipment consists of a Yaesu FT2000D (new in August 2009) along with the FT2000 speaker and a Heil Pro-Set Plus headset.
 There is also a Heil HM10 boom mike.
-Missing is an elderly Heathkit SB220 linear amplifier but we hope to get an amplifier up and running again soon.
+Missing is an elderly Heathkit SB220 linear amplifier, but I do hope to get another amplifier up and running again soon.
 There is also an MFJ 989D antenna tuner.
 Normally I use the Heil HM10 boom mic switched to the HC5 cartridge.

-The computer is home-brew from 2006 running on Windows 10.
+The computer I use is an HP Z2 G4 Workstation, I7-8700K CPU, 32GB of memory, 512GB SSD, and Quadro P2000 graphics.
 I mainly use Ham Radio Deluxe software and a number of other programs, for instance HamCap, VOACap Online, WSJT-X for example.